SHUBHAM-M01/SHUBHAM-M01/README.md

-- 👋 Hi, I’m @SHUBHAM-M01 a student
+- 👋 Hi, I’m @SHUBHAM-M01 a software developer
 - 👀 I’m interested in Programming
 - 📫 How to reach me shubhammaurya0923@gmail.com
-- JS / Python / JAVA / MERN / Linux
+- JS / Python / Kotlin / MERN / Linux
 - Web Development / Android Development /IOT / SERVER
 <!---
 SHUBHAM-M01/SHUBHAM-M01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.